KULeuvenNeuromechanics/PredSim-workshop-smalll-2025/SX DMD case/README.md

 ### Running PredSim with estimated muscle parameters:

+The users will use PredSim (link naar PredSim) to run predictive simulations.
+You will need to do some small adjustments to ´PredSim/main.m´:
+1. On ´line 20´ and ´line 25´ change ´Falisse_et_al_2022´ to ´gait1018´.
+We will use the 2D model instead of the default 3D model
+2. Replace ´line 21´ with the following code:

+	 	S = update_settings(S);

-Users are now ready to run predictive simulations based on a neuromusculoskeletal model with DMD-specific impairments.
+Users are now ready to run predictive simulations based on a neuromusculoskeletal model with DMD-specific impairments, by simply running the ´PredSim/main.m´ script.
-1. Use the adapted settings file for the model in 'Model'/settings_gait1018_Case_DMD.m
-2. Adapt the main.m in PredSim:
-	- fill in the name of settings file on line 20 to initialize the correct settings file: [S] = initializeSettings('gait1018_Case_DMD');
-	- fill in the name of the model on line 25: S.subject.name = 'gait1018_Case_DMD';

 ## Simulate the effect of Achilles tendon lengthening